Jamie-Clayton/Docs/_posts/2026-06-09-prompt-tool-design-07-separation-of-concerns.md

 > **[Prompt & Tool Design for .NET Teams](/Docs/posts/2026/06/09/prompt-tool-design-dotnet/)** · Part 2 — Semantic Kernel in .NET · Module 7 of 12

 This is the module that decides whether you enjoy this codebase in a year.
 Left unchecked, AI code spreads: a model ID hard-coded in a controller here, a prompt concatenated into a service there, and suddenly "swap the model" is a three-day refactor.
-The fix is boring and effective — put the boundaries in on purpose, now, while the codebase is still small enough to argue about.
+The fix is boring and effective: put the boundaries in on purpose, now, while the codebase is still small enough to argue about.

 ## Objective